madires/Transistortester-Warehouse/README.md

 # Transistortester-Warehouse
-The Transistortesters's warehouse for firmware, hardware, documentation and more
+The Transistortester's warehouse for firmware, hardware, documentation and more.